lyakoway/ai-data-pilot/README.md

 <sub>Medians of 3 runs of **one** question through the full cycle (plan → DB →
 answer).
 External API latency varies.
 GLM-4.6 stays the default because the ~85% SQL eval ran on it.
-GLM-5.2 is faster on this sample; GLM-5.3-flash is faster still but weaker SQL.
+GLM-5.2 is faster on this sample.
+GLM-5.3-flash is faster still but weaker at SQL.
 Script: `python scripts/latency_benchmark.py` (from `backend/`).</sub>

 Full cycle is **~16–30 s** depending on the model — provider floor on plan + answer, not a sub-second dashboard.
-Streamed steps; local sources skip the external handshake.
+Streamed steps — local sources skip the external handshake.

 ### Model registry (13 configs)